 BA Prim Ed, MPhil Education Administration, Planning and Social Policy (UCT)

-In addition to the head office team of seven, we also currently have eight Shine Centre Managers and several part-time trainers and field co-ordinators.
-Sixteen Shine Chapter Managers complete a very special team who work with integrity, passion and drive.
+In addition to the head office team of nine, we also currently have six Shine Centre Managers and several part-time trainers and field co-ordinators.

 Dan Pink, in his book, “Drive: The Surprising Truth About What Motivates Us”, talks about success in the workplace being based on each team member having Autonomy, Mastery and Purpose.
 Founder and Executive Director, Maurita Weissenberg, believes that Shine’s success can be attributed to each team member being self-motivated, passionate about a shared vision and always willing to learn more.